dipanjal/DevOps/NetNS_Ingress_Egress_Traffic/README.md

     <hr>
     </body>
     </html>
-Awesome we have go the default response.
-That mean out HTTP server in Up and Running on port 5000.
+Awesome, we have got the default response from the server.
+That means our HTTP server in Up and Running, Listening on port 5000.

 Let's try to access using `public-ip:5000` from outside.
-In my case my VM has public ip 52.66.84.112 so I will hit `52.66.84.112:5000` from browser.
+In my case the VM has public ip **52.66.84.112**.
+Hence, I will request to `52.66.84.112:5000` from my desktop browser.

 <a href="https://ibb.co/LP0gdn2"><img src="https://i.ibb.co/xs2gqJR/Capture.png" alt="Capture" border="0" width="450"></a>